 - Redis: Redis is an in-memory data structure database.
 It implements a distributed, in-memory key-value database with optional durability.
-Redis supports different kinds of data structures including, but not limited to, strings, lists, maps, sets, streams.
+Redis supports different kinds of data structures including strings, lists, maps, sets, streams.
 Redis provides many other features like transactions, pub/sub, Lua scripting and more.
 It is written in ANSI C and can be deployed in Linux and OS X environments.

 - Apache Solr: Apache Solr is primarily a powerful search engine technology that is enterprise-ready, fast and highly scalable.
 It is built on top of Lucene and over the years Solr has become a very mature technology that offers features like full-text search, faceted search, hit highlighting, dynamic clustering, near real-time indexing and much more.
 Solr at its heart is a search engine that allows developers to develop sophisticated, high-performance search applications with advanced features.
 Learn more about Solr here.